Converting from CTools to Canvas

 Before selecting an option or combination of options

-Read below about the Convert2Canvas service and review information about your site after if has been converted.
+Read the information below about the Convert2Canvas service.
 It may help you determine which option(s) best meet your needs.

 - The Convert2Canvas service is for upcoming courses that you will conduct in Canvas.
 It is not intended as an archive process.
-Existing course materials in CTools will continue to be available for your reference.
+Existing course materials in CTools will continue to be available for your reference through July 2019.

 - We can convert materials from many CTools tools but in general, less manual cleanup is required if we only convert CTools resources (to Canvas files) as opposed to converting content from multiple tools (like Test Center, Forums, etc.).
 If you have little material in tools other than Resources, you may want to request conversion of Resources only.